- Ph.D. Computer Science (2016), Johns Hopkins University

-Tuo Zhao is an assistant professor in the H. Milton Stewart School of Industrial & Systems Engineering and the school of Computational Science and Engineering at Georgia Tech.
+Tuo Zhao is an assistant professor in the H. Milton Stewart School of Industrial and Systems Engineering and the school of Computational Science and Engineering (By Courtesy) at Georgia Tech.

 He was the core member of the JHU team winning the INDI ADHD 200 global competition on fMRI imaging-based diagnosis classification in 2011.
 He received the Google summer of code awards from 2011 to 2014.
-He received the Siebel scholarship in 2014, the Baidu Fellowship in 2015-2016, and a Chinese Government Scholarship for Outstanding Graduates Abroad in 2016.
+He received the Siebel scholarship in 2014, the Baidu Fellowship in 2015-2016 and Google Faculty Research Award in 2020.
 He was the co-recipient of the 2016 ASA Best Student Paper Award on Statistical Computing and the 2016 INFORMS SAS Best Paper Award on Data Mining.